peteroupc/peteroupc.github.io/colorgen.md

 This document presents an overview of many common color topics that are of general interest to programmers and that can be implemented in many different programming languages.
 In particular, this document discusses&mdash;

 - popular formats for red-green-blue (RGB) colors,
-- several color spaces of practical interest, including conversion methods,
+- several color models of practical interest, including conversion methods,
 - how to generate colors with certain properties,
 - color differences,
 - color mixing,